SNSystems/dexter/README.md

 ## Contributing to DExTer

-Before submitting any contributions please ensure that all tests and style/lint checks still pass.
+Before submitting any contributions please ensure that all tests still pass.

-The command line to install the packages required for style and lint checking is:

-    <python-executable> -m pip install pycodestyle pylama pylint yapf

 You will need [llvm-lit][0].
 It can be built with llvm or installed as `lit` by
 running: